-As a school we believe that parents / carers have a vital role in supporting their children's education so that it is important that the views of parents / carers are taken into account and the wishes of the pupilpupils are listened to.
-Communication is facilitated through the home school book, newsletters, parent liaison team, home visits, termly meetings, open door policy, parent training sessions and email correspondence with teachers.
+As a school we believe that parents / carers have a vital role in supporting their children's education so that it is important that the views of parents / carers are taken into account and the wishes of the pupils are listened to.
+Communication is facilitated through the home school book, weekly emailed news, half termly curriculum newsletter, parent liaison team, home visits, termly meetings, open door policy, parent training sessions and email correspondence with teachers.